-There’s No School-Day Schedule That Would Make Everyone Happy
+The Curse of America’s Illogical School-Day Schedule

 Today’s standard 6.5-hour school day looks quite different.
 “I’m not pretending this is a utopia,” Brown says.
 “I’m just repeatedly struck, as a mother and as an education policy wonk, [by] how schools don’t often consider the needs of parents' work schedules when they’re designing all kinds of policies.”

-Early start and end times have remained the norm in part because inertia is powerful—it’s“a problem in the sense that this is how we’ve always done it, so this is the way we’ll keep doing it,” Brown says.
+Early start and end times have remained the norm in part because inertia is powerful—it’s “a problem in the sense that this is how we’ve always done it, so this is the way we’ll keep doing it,” Brown says.
 And the obstacles to changing it usually fall under three general categories: sports, buses, and funding.

 “When there’s a weird practice in American education and you don’t know why, if you say ‘sports,’ you’ll be right about 75 percent of the time,” says Jonathan Zimmerman, a professor at the University of Pennsylvania’s Graduate School of Education.
 A lot of the pushback against moving back school start times, he notes, comes from coaches, players, and parents who worry that the change would eat into precious practice and game time.
 For instance, when an education board on Long Island sought public comments last year on the possibility of moving school start times back, some parents fought the change passionately.
 “Every single contest that we play next year will be affected by a 3 o’clock [end] time,” one father warned.
 “Every practice and every single game.”